DFE-Digital/teacher-services-cloud/documentation/onboard-service.md

 - The only environment configurations are development and production.
 The service may need more or use different names.
 - The web application uses `/healthcheck` as health probe.
 It can be changed to another path or disabled by passing `null`.

-## Deploy new service
+## Prepare new environment
-In the service repository, runs the Makefile commands.
+These steps must be done by the infra team.

 ### Login to Azure
 Raise a [PIM request](https://technical-guidance.education.gov.uk/infrastructure/hosting/azure-cip/#privileged-identity-management-pim-requests) to either: